-Tension headaches occur when neck and scalp muscles become tense, or contract.
+A tension headache occurs when neck and scalp muscles become tense, or contract.
 The muscle contractions can be a response to stress, depression, a head injury, or anxiety.

 Call 911 if:

-Also, call your doctor if:
+Schedule an appointment or call your doctor if:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.